 Sample Reflections for Teachers

 Listed below are small snippets from the reflections and prayers in the book.
-If you are interested in samples of full reflections, you can download them here.

 “Lord, help us to be humble students of Christ the Teacher, learning his ways and pointing others to the path of life.”

 “Lord, keep us open to your will for us.
 Grant us the strength to respond to your call with enthusiastic, generous hearts.”

 Jesus in the Temple, Sarah Greene